MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-custom-tabs-with-node-js.md

 >[!NOTE]This quickstart follows the steps outlined in [Build Your First Microsoft Teams App](https://github.com/OfficeDev/generator-teams/wiki/Build-Your-First-Microsoft-Teams-App) Wiki found in Microsoft's OfficeDev GitHub repository.

 Custom tabs enable you to embed web-based content directly into Microsoft Teams via your [Teams App Package](/msteams-platform/_old/concepts/apps/apps-package.md) (see [What are custom tabs in Microsoft Teams?](/msteams-platform/tabs/what-are-custom-tabs.md)).
-Custom tabs can be scoped for either group/channel use serving configurable/dynamic content or personal use serving static content.
-An app can have only one group/channel tab and up to sixteen personal tabs.
+Custom tabs can be scoped for either group/channel use, serving configurable/dynamic content, or personal use, serving static content.
+An app can have one group/channel tab and up to sixteen personal tabs.

 In this quickstart we will walk-through creating custom *group/channel* and *personal tabs* using the [Microsoft Teams App Project Generator](https://github.com/OfficeDev/generator-teams).
 For more information, see the Microsoft Teams App [Project Structure](https://github.com/OfficeDev/generator-teams/wiki/Project-Structure) documentation.

 ## Prerequisites

-- To complete this tutorial you need to have a Microsoft Teams team   and where you have uploading enabled and permissions to test your tabs (see [Manage Microsoft Teams settings for your organization](https://docs.microsoft.com/en-us/MicrosoftTeams/enable-features-office-365)).
-If you do not currently have an Office 365 account, you can sign up for the Office 365 Developer program to get a free subscription that can be continually renewed every 90 days if you are actively using it for development (see [Welcome to the Office 365 Developer Program](https://docs.microsoft.com/office/developer-program/office-365-developer-program))
+- To complete this tutorial you need to have a Microsoft Teams team where you have uploading enabled and permissions to test your tabs (see [Manage Microsoft Teams settings for your organization](https://docs.microsoft.com/en-us/MicrosoftTeams/enable-features-office-365)).
+If you do not currently have an Office 365 account, you can sign up for the Office 365 Developer Program to get a free subscription that can be continually renewed every 90 days if you are actively using it for development (see [Welcome to the Office 365 Developer Program](https://docs.microsoft.com/office/developer-program/office-365-developer-program)).

-In addition you need to have the following installed in your development environment:
+In addition, you need to have the following installed in your development environment:

 - [Node.js/npm](https://nodejs.org/en/).
 You should use the latest LTS version.
 The Node Package Manager (npm) will get installed into your system with the installation of Node.js.